"Market Intelligence that Adds Flavour to Your Success"

 Fresh fruits are further segmented into citrus, berries, bananas, pome fruits, stone fruits, tropical fruits, melons, avocadoes and others.
 Fresh vegetables are further segmented into leafy greens, root vegetables, legumes, cruciferous, tomato, cucumber, capsicum, eggplant, zucchini and others.
 Fresh seafood is also classified into finfish, shellfish, mollusks and others.
 Fresh meat is segmented into poultry, pork, beef, mutton and others.

-The fresh vegetables segment dominated and held the largest share in 2024.
+The fresh vegetables segment is projected to dominate the market with a share of 30.40% in 2026.
 In comparison to other product types, fresh vegetables are less expensive, especially in seasonal and local markets.
 This cost-effectiveness makes them highly accessible, particularly in price-sensitive groups.
 Moreover, fresh vegetables have minimal food safety risks compared to fresh seafood and meat, which require strict handling and temperature control to minimize bacterial contamination.

 In addition, the fresh vegetables segment is expected to register a growth of 5.05% CAGR during the forecast period.
 They have a prolonged shelf life than fresh seafood and meat, which reduces the chances of food waste at the retail and household levels.